psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 Any good thing that would make us merry.

 Go down to your cellar, and draw some beer,
-And we won’t come here till next year.
+And we won't come here till next year.

 Sol cakes, sol cakes,
 I pray you good missis, a sol cake;